davidhuser/dhis2-pk/README.md

 ## Usage

 * Either pass arguments for a server / username / password or it make it read from a `dish.json` file as described in [baosystems/dish2](https://github.com/baosystems/dish2#configuration).
-* Get help on using arguments, e.g.`dhis2-pk-share --help`
+* Get help on using arguments, e.g. `dhis2-pk-share --help`
-* Windows is supported, however _do not use single apostrophes_: Install PowerShell Terminal OR use double apostrophes (") OR use no apostrophes at all (no problem when not using white spaces in filters)
+* Windows is supported, however _do not use single apostrophes_ `'`: Use PowerShell OR use double apostrophes `"` OR use no apostrophes at all (no problem when not using white spaces in filters)

 ---